Avaiga/taipy-doc/docs/knowledge_base/tips/databricks/index.md

-Integration with other services to process jobs and functions is sometimes necessary.
+Integration with other platforms to execute jobs and functions is sometimes necessary.
-This tip shows how to use Taipy scenarios with platforms like Databricks simultaneously.
+This tip shows how to integrate Taipy scenarios with platforms like Databricks.
 Taipy scenarios serve as a potent tool for orchestrating tasks and examining various versions of a business problem.
 In this article, we'll look into the integration of Databricks jobs with Taipy scenarios, showcasing how this can elevate your data